Veolia has leeway for multi-billion euro acquisition, CEO says

-AIX-EN-PROVENCE, France French utility Veolia (VIE.PA) has the financial firepower to make a multi-billion euro acquisition, its chief executive said on Saturday.
+AIX-EN-PROVENCE, France (Reuters) - French utility Veolia (VIE.PA) has the financial firepower to make a multi-billion euro acquisition, its chief executive said on Saturday.

 The firm's biggest domestic rival, Suez (SEVI.PA), announced the $3.4 billion (2.64 billion pounds) purchase of GE Water from General Electric (GE.N) in March.